Drupal vs WordPress vs Joomla: What is the best CMS to power a digital business?

 The fact that the White House moved its website from Drupal to WordPress just over two years ago should be a strong indication that the ability to create a secure site is at least as good using WordPress as it is using Drupal.

-Our view is that with WordPress, you are more reliant on your developers to keep everything, including all third-party plugins, secure.
-With Joomla and Drupal you are more reliant on staying up to date with the latest version, which can become a significant investment.
+Our view is that with all three platforms, you are reliant on your developers to keep everything, including all third-party plugins, secure.
+With Joomla and Drupal you are even more reliant on staying up to date with the latest version, which can become a significant investment.

 7. Are they well supported?